infinitepower18/WSA-Sideloader/README.md

 I am open to suggestions and will try my best to add more relevant features to the program over time.
 If you have any suggestions you can open an issue with your suggestion.
 I usually fix bugs and maintain stability of the program before adding more stuff to it so it may take some time.

 ### Where can I see a list of installed WSA apps?
 You can press the "Installed apps" button to bring up a list of apps installed on the WSA.
-You can also launch and uninstall apps through it.
+You can launch and uninstall apps through it as well as manage notifications, permissions etc. for each app.
 WSA apps are also present on the start menu and you can right click to uninstall just like any other Windows program.

 If you would like to launch a list of installed apps right from the start menu, I have made an app for that.
 You can download it [here](https://github.com/infinitepower18/WSA-InstalledApps).